nibi-lang/nibi/docs/LANGUAGE.md

 ## Arithmetic

-A variable number of arguments accepted with the minimum being 2
+A variable number of arguments accepted with the minimum being 2, with the exception of `-` which will subtract the given value from 0 by default.

 ```
 ( op < S () .. > .. )